 Section 3.13 Allocations for Conference Registration Fees

-RSOs wishing to receive funds for registration fees may apply to the RSO Funding Board.
-RSOs may only receive $500 per semester for conference registration.
+RSOs wishing to receive funds for conference registration fees may apply to the RSO Funding Board.
+RSOs may only receive $750 per semester for conference registration.

 “Per Semester” is determined by conference date;

-Conferences/competitions occurring between July 1st and December 31st shall be defined as occurring in the Fall Semester;
+Conferences occurring between July 1st and December 31st shall be defined as occurring in the Fall Semester;

-Conferences/competitions occurring between January 1st and June 30th shall be defined as occurring in the Spring Semester;
+Conferences occurring between January 1st and June 30th shall be defined as occurring in the Spring Semester.

-Applications for funding must be submitted at least 30 days prior to conference date and in accordance with RSO funding guidelines.
+Applications for funding must be submitted at least 30 days prior to the conference date and in accordance with RSO funding guidelines.

 Exceptions to this policy may be considered by the RSO Funding Board.